Celebrate all things Irish with these easy St. Patrick’s Day cocktails.

 Imagine a pina colada, but creamier and with bananas.

 Doesn’t that sound fantastic?
 If so, you’ll go ga-ga over the Irish Encounter.

 It’s so thick and smooth, and its sweet taste will make you think of a morning smoothie instead of a cocktail.

 Try it as an after-dinner dessert/drink, and I’m sure you’ll be hooked.
-Just have a second one waiting in the wings because you will want another.

 Unfortunately, there are no Lucky Charms in these shots.